Canon 5D Mark IV vs 5DS R

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 5D Mark IV and the 5DS R are recent models that are part of the current product line-up.
-The 5D Mark IV replaced the earlier Canon 5D Mark III, while the 5DS R has been discontinued (but can be found pre-owned on ebay).
+The 5D Mark IV is a recent model that features in the current product line-up of Canon.
+In contrast, the 5DS R has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the 5DS R from Canon.
 Further information on the features and operation of the 5D Mark IV and 5DS R can be found, respectively, in the Canon 5D Mark IV Manual (free pdf) or the online Canon 5DS R Manual.

 So what is the bottom line?
 Is the Canon 5D Mark IV better than the Canon 5DS R or vice versa?
 The listing below highlights the relative strengths of the two models.